Khanhbroo/Khanhbroo/README.md

 ### 👋 About Me
 I'm a Web3 blockchain developer passionate about building decentralized applications and smart contracts.
-I specialize in Solidity, Foundry, and Ethereum development, with a strong focus on secure and efficient blockchain solutions
+I specialize in Solidity, Foundry, and Ethereum development, with a strong focus on secure and efficient blockchain solutions.

 I graduated from Troy University in 2025 with a degree in Computer Science, where I developed a solid foundation in software engineering, cryptography, and decentralized systems.